 After approval, it will take up to 5 or 7 days for the medication to arrive on your doorstep.
 It will be shipped by UPS to your local USPS distribution center.
-Then, it will be brought to you by USPS in a discreet package.
+Then USPS will bring it to you in a discreet package.

 These medical consultations are usually done via an interactive online questionnaire, which includes questions about your lifestyle, family history, and medical history.
 It will also include pictures of your scalp or problem areas, and in some states, a telephone conversation with a doctor.

 PRICE: Your first consultation is free of charge and gets you unlimited access to your doctor for one year.
 Your follow-up consultation a year later will be $5.

 Right now, these medical consultations serve four purposes:

 First-time review.
 A licensed physician reviews each person’s information when they first sign up, to make sure that your type of hair loss can be helped through their program, and that you are not at a high risk for any adverse effects from one or more of the possible treatments.

 “Let the doctor decide”.
 This type of initial visit is meant to help patients who don’t know if they should be taking finasteride, minoxidil, both, or neither.